1986–87 Ashes: 5th Test

+England, wanting to recall Dilley now that he was fit again, but also wanting to keep Small because of his five-for at Melbourne, solved the problem by dropping Phillip DeFreitas to make way.
+Australia, with the Ashes lost, made several changes: they dropped their opener David Boon, who apart from his century at Adelaide had had a terrible series, and also dropped the off-spinning all-rounder Greg Matthews, recalling two specialist batsmen in their place: Ritchie, who had missed out at Melbourne, and Dirk Wellham.
+With no specialist opener selected to replace Boon, Ritchie was pushed up the order to fill the vacancy (a move which was to prove unsuccessful).
+McDermott also lost his place to debutant Peter Taylor.

 This match will always be remembered as "Taylor's match".
 When the team for the Test was announced, the Australian selectors had included the name of Peter Taylor from NSW.
-Thinking that a mistake in names had been made, the Australian media besieged the home of the talented young NSW opener Mark Taylor, thinking that he had been selected to play his first Test.
+Thinking that a mistake in names had been made, the Australian media besieged the home of the talented young NSW opener Mark Taylor, thinking that he had been selected to play his first Test - especially since the dropping of Boon had left no replacement opener in the squad.
 Although history shows that Mark Taylor had a substantial Test career later on, the selectors had made no mistake in the name.
 NSW off-spinner Peter Taylor had impressed some selectors (especially Greg Chappell) with his all-round abilities during the previous season's Sheffield Shield final.
 He was noted as an off-spinner who really spun the ball and a number of the wickets he took during the test match were attributed to his 'loop' (the deceptive flight of a heavily spun cricket ball) and bounce from his unusual but high bowling action.
 Considering Peter Taylor's limited first-class experience, the selection was risky.
 The selection was unexpected to the point that the media quickly dubbed him "Peter Who?", and he became something of a celebrity leading up to the match.
 Spectators voiced their opinion too on the first day of the match.
 "Aussie Selectors couldn't pick Bill Lawry's Nose" declared one banner.
 However, Taylor later received the man of the match award.